NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Battlezoo Strange and Unusual - Effects/Effect_ Tortoise Formation.md

-When the arrongtata swarm gets into Tortoise Formation, it gains a +2 circumstance bonus to AC and Reflex saves and is Immobilized.
+When the arrongtata swarm gets into Tortoise Formation, it gains a +2 circumstance bonus to AC and Reflex saves and is [[undefined]].

 *Source: Battlezoo Bestiary: Strange and Unusual* *OGL*